esfoobar/video-concat/README.md

 ## Commands

-To get a list of the commands, type: `poetry run python video_concat/video-concat.py`
+To get a list of the commands, type: `poetry run video_concat`

 ### Create concat file list

-To generate the list of files to be concatenated, do: `poetry run python video_concat/app.py create-concat-file -p "/path/to/file/files.txt"`
+To generate the list of files to be concatenated, do: `poetry run video_concat create-concat-file -p "/path/to/file/files.txt"`

 ### Generate merged video file from file list

-To generate the merged video from the files, do: `poetry run python video_concat/app.py create-merged-file -p "/path/to/file/files.txt" -o "/path/to/file/merged.mp4" -c "/path/to/chapters_file"`
+To generate the merged video from the files, do: `poetry run video_concat create-merged-file -p "/path/to/file/files.txt" -o "/path/to/file/merged.mp4" -c "/path/to/chapters_file"`